encode/starlette/docs/database.md

-from starlette.config import environ from starlette.testclient import TestClient from sqlalchemy import create_engine from sqlalchemy_utils import database_exists, create_database
+from starlette.config import environ from starlette.testclient import TestClient from sqlalchemy import create_engine from sqlalchemy_utils import database_exists, create_database, drop_database

 # This sets `os.environ`, but provides some additional protection.
 # If we placed it below the application import, it would raise an error